 The TIP is a federal obligation document which describes the planned schedule in the next four years for distributing federal, state and local funds for state and local transportation projects.
 The TIP includes highway projects, rail, bus, and streetcar projects and bicycle and pedestrian improvements, as well as roadway and transit maintenance projects, operational programs, and many other transportation-related activities.

 The Technical Inputs Solicitation is the activity that TPB staff undertake to gather the required technical inputs for the constrained element of the long-range transportation plan.
-Click here to download the draft solicitation document (draft as of January 6, 2023) and see below for additional resources.
+Click here to download the solicitation document (Updated April 2023) and see below for additional resources.

 Local projects of regional significance (for example, capital improvements that add or remove highway or transit capacity and therefore might affect future air quality) are included in the constrained element of the plan so long as sufficient revenue is available to pay for the projects.
 The constrained element is generally a list of projects that is a subset of all the transportation work in the region, limited by requirements related to the Air Quality Conformity analysis.
 Typically, the projects are regionally significant road and transit improvements, although these projects often include freight, bicycle, and pedestrian enhancements.